otaviojava/money-api-book/en/chapter4.md

 ## Money Formatting

-`MonetaryAmountFormat` is the interface responsible for formatting the textual representation  of`MonetaryAmount` values.
-So given a `MonetaryAmount`, `MonetaryAmountFormat.format` is responsible for working out the conversion to a `String` value .
+`MonetaryAmountFormat` is the interface responsible for formatting the textual representation  of `MonetaryAmount` values.
+So given a `MonetaryAmount`, `MonetaryAmountFormat.format` is responsible for working out the conversion to a `String` value.

 ```java
 public interface MonetaryAmountFormat extends MonetaryQuery<String>{